kubernetes/registry.k8s.io/README.md

 This project implements the backend for registry.k8s.io, Kubernetes's container image registry.

+Known user-facing issues will be pinned at the top of [our issue tracker][issues].

-For more details on the implementation see [cmd/archeio](./cmd/archeio/README.md)
+For details on the implementation see [cmd/archeio](./cmd/archeio/README.md)

 The community deployment configs are documented at in the k8s.io repo with the rest of the community infra deployments, but primarily